Fried Pickles with Homemade Ranch Sauce

 9. In a large pot pour in the canola oil.
 The pot should be large enough to only let the oil come up about 3 inches.

 11. Place a handful of battered pickles on your spider and carefully lower the spider into the oil, dispersing pickles evenly.
+Don't over crowd the pot as the oil will dip in temperature too much resulting in a soggy, not crispy, pickle.
 Fry the pickles for a minute or so until golden.
 For the amount of pickles here, this will probably take about 6-8 batches.

 12. Remove the cooked pickles from the oil and place on a paper-towel lined baking sheet to absorb excess oil.
 You can keep the cooked pickles warm in a low oven set to 200°F.